 Mineralisation which is located adjacent to existing mining positions is taken into the Mineral Reserve at the discretion of the Mine Geologist.
 This conversion happens after infill drilling at a normal spacing of 25m or where drilling provides suitable geologic confidence, and the estimated grades and tonnages indicate that the volume is above operational cut-off.
 Mining engineers then plan their mining on the volume with the assumption that all of the material can be mined profitably.
 A 15% dilution of zero grades is calculated into the value of the tonnage.
-A 30% portion of remaining mineralised pillars are included in the Mineral Reserve.
+All mineralised pillars are included in the Mineral Resource.